astanoev/EGFR-PTP-Dynamics/README.md

 df.fit_data('results_fit');
 ```

 Bifurcation diagrams are generated with a numerical continuation algorithm, using a predefined model.
-In the following example a continuation object is defined from a model object, and a bifurcation profile is estimated using the 'g1' bifurcation parameter in the [0,1] range:
+In the following example a continuation object is defined from a model object, and a bifurcation profile is estimated using the *g1* bifurcation parameter in the [0,1] range:

 ```matlab
 model = models.egfr_ptprg_model;
 cn = dynamics.continuation(model);
 cn.calc_profile('g1',[0,1],[0,1],true);
 ```

+To set up a different model, one can use the predefined `models.egfr_ptprg_model` as a template, and importantly update the `eqs_model` and `fp_continuation` functions, where the main model equations and their derivatives are inputted, respectively.

 Another more graphical way of probing the model capabilities and performing parameter estimation using the experimental data is by running the Bifurcation analysis GUI, which is our bifurcation analysis playground.
 The GUI is developed using the Matlab App Designer, and can be ran on more recent versions of Matlab (≥ R2018b) If only a model testing is desired, one can simply run the GUI either without parameters (in which case the predefined model will be used), or supplied with a model, and additionally a parameter set can be included as well: